redeclipse/redeclipse.github.io/docs/Server-Setup.md

 #### Windows
 1. Copy the [servinit.cfg](https://raw.githubusercontent.com/redeclipse/base/stable/doc/examples/servinit.cfg) example template from `doc\examples` to the root Red Eclipse directory (copy to the same directory as `server.bat`)
-1. Edit these files with a text editor as appropriate, see [Comfiguration Files](#configuration-files) for more.
+1. Edit these files with a text editor as appropriate, see [Configuration Files](#configuration-files) for more.
 1. Start the server by executing `server.bat`, an icon should appear in the taskbar.
 Click on it to view the console.

 #### GNU/Linux